ministryofpromise/tlp/README.md

 The following modules are required for tlp to function:

 ### TextBlob
-TextBlob will be installed by nlp by default.  if you need to install manually, run:
+TextBlob will be installed by default.  if you need to install manually, run:

         $ pip install -U textblob

-After installing, you'll need to download and install the rest of the nltk corpora by running the following command:
+NOTE: Regardless whether automatically or manually instaled, you'll need to download and install the rest of the nltk corpora by running the following command:

         $ python -m textblob.download_corpora